vimmy-io/cxp/README.md

 - The [libraries](/libs/CMakeLists.txt) and [executables](src/CMakeLists.txt) that are being built
 - Change the compiler flags to your liking: `libs/compile-interfaces/**/CMakeLists.txt`

+> Note: Essentially anything with the `cxp` prefix may require changing to your liking.

 ## Project Structure

 ```